 Security across cloud and on-premises deployments is one area with no clear winner.
 Each deployment has its own benefits and costs which is why leadership needs to understand them before making a decision.

-Cloud security is a shared responsibility.
+Cloud application security is a shared responsibility.
 Under this model:

 - Service providers: Responsible for security of the cloud resource, meaning responsible for any vulnerabilities impacting infrastructure or hardware they own